tecladocode/web-dev-bootcamp/curriculum/section04/lectures/01_how_to_link_css_file/README.md

 ![Default h1 styles](./assets/default-h1-styles.png)

-Without even knowing any CSS, some of this is fairly obvious.
-We can see that the font size has been changed somehow, that the text is being rendered in bold, and that there's been some change to how it displays on the screen.
+Without even knowing any CSS, we can at least see that the font size has been changed somehow, and that the text is being rendered in bold.

 Now let's change our HTML code to this: